Coral-orca/Function-to-Calculate-Bernoulli-Likelihood/README.md

 **bernoulli-likelihood:** A function to compute and plot the likelihood function for the Bernoulli Distribution.

 **excelesquer:** A shiny app to upload a dataset, and export single variable (histogram/density) or two variable (scatter/line) plots.

+**worldplot:** A function to plot a single country-specific variable represented by a gradient.